Hallesches Tor

 What’s the best time to visit?

-The best times to visit are early morning or late afternoon on weekdays, when the area is less crowded.
+The best times to visit are early morning or late afternoon when the light is optimal for photography and crowds are smaller.

 Is it wheelchair accessible?